Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 Variables to change
  * user="ubuntu"
-   * This User can be named anything but must be set with the same name and password accross all nodes - Please make sure this is set up first on your nodes, as this will not get created.
+   * This User can be named anything but must be set with the same name and password accross all nodes - Please make sure this is set up first on your nodes, as this user will not get created from this script.
  * Docker_Manager_IPs=("10.10.5.1" "10.10.5.2" "10.10.5.3")
    * Array of IP Addresses: Idealy 3 manager servers - adds redundancy, make sure to run the script on the first Manage server
  * Docker_Worker_IPs=("10.10.5.4" "10.10.5.5")